 Civil unrest/Political tension

-We strongly advise you not to travel to any part of Mali at this time because of the unpredictable political and security situation, ongoing armed conflict with rebel groups in northern Mali, the activities of armed groups (including terrorists and bandits), and the threat of kidnapping.
+We strongly advise you not to travel to any part of Mali at this time because of the unpredictable security situation, ongoing armed conflict and the threat of terrorism, banditry and kidnapping.

-On 21 March 2012, members of the Malian military staged a coup.
-Following the coup, rebel groups took control of the northern provinces of Gao, Kidal and Timbuktu as well as parts of Mopti.
+In March 2012, members of the Malian military staged a coup.
+In April 2012, armed rebel and extremist groups took control of the northern provinces of Gao, Kidal and Timbuktu as well as parts of Mopti.

 An interim president and a transitional government were sworn in in April 2012.

-Following a request from the interim government, France deployed troops to Mali on 11 January 2013.
-A number of African nations subsequently deployed troops under the auspices of the African-led International Support Mission in Mali which transitioned into a UN mission on 1 July 2013.
+Following a request from the interim government, France deployed troops to Mali in January 2013.
+A number of African nations subsequently deployed troops under the auspices of the African-led International Support Mission in Mali which transitioned into a UN peacekeeping mission on 1 July 2013.
+While most of Malian territory has since been liberated, military clashes with armed rebel and terrorist groups continue to occur in northern regions.

-If you remain in Mali, you are advised to remain off the streets where possible, and to avoid all political rallies, protests and large gatherings.
+If you remain in Mali, you are advised to avoid all political rallies, protests and large gatherings.
 If you are in an area where a protest is occurring you should leave if it is safe to do so, otherwise remain indoors and away from the windows.

 We advise Australians in Mali to maintain several days’ stock of food and water.
 You should keep a low profile and monitor the media for information on political developments.
 The BBC World Service in English is available in Bamako on 88.9FM.

-The security situation in Bamako remains volatile.
-We advise Australians who remain in the city to avoid areas of sensitivity, such as government facilities and military installations.
+We advise Australians who remain in Bamako to avoid areas of sensitivity, such as government facilities, military installations and places frequented by Westerners.

 There is an ongoing high threat of kidnapping against Westerners in the north and west regions of Africa, including throughout Mali and the remote and desert areas of Mauritania, southern Algeria and Niger.
-Al Qa'ida in the Islamic Maghreb (AQIM), a terrorist group responsible for the kidnapping of foreigners, is active in Mali and poses a significant security threat for travellers.
+Al Qa'ida in the Islamic Maghreb (AQIM), a terrorist group responsible for the kidnapping of foreigners, is active in Mali and poses a significant security threat for travellers, including in southern Mali.
 Foreigners, Western mining interests and NGOs (non-governmental organisations) may be possible targets.

-There have been several recent incidents of Westerners being kidnapped in Mali.
+There have been several incidents of Westerners being kidnapped in Mali.
 On 2 November 2013, two French journalists were kidnapped in Kidal, in northeast Mali, and subsequently killed.
-On 21 November 2012 a French national was kidnapped in Diéma, east of Kayes, near the Mauritanian border.
+On 21 November 2012 a French national was kidnapped in Diéma, east of Kayes, near the Senegal/Mauritanian border.

 A Swiss national was kidnapped in Timbuktu on 15 April 2012, before being released on 24 April 2012.
-On 24 November 2011, two French nationals were kidnapped from the town of Hombori in Mopti province, one of whom died in captivity.
+On 4 April 2012, seven Algerian diplomats were kidnapped in Gao, three of whom were released on 5 July 2012.
 On 25 November 2011, one western tourist was killed and three others kidnapped in an attack on a restaurant in central Timbuktu.
+On 24 November 2011, two French nationals were kidnapped from the town of Hombori in Mopti province, one of whom has since died in captivity.

 For more information about kidnapping, see our Kidnapping threat travel bulletin.